 How to Initialize SSD Windows 10/8/7 in 3 Ways

 This article shows you how to initialize a hard drive or how to initialize SSD in Windows 10/8/7 by using a third-party free partition tool, Disk Management or Diskpart commands respectively.

 If you are a computer novice, the best way to manage your disk is by using an easy-to-use disk management software.
-In this way, you can avoid any harm to your computer due to misoperations, such as wrong command lines in Command Prompt.
+In this way, you can avoid any harm to your computer due to misoperations, such as running wrong command lines in Command Prompt.

 EaseUS Partition Master Free enables you to initialize an SSD or HDD with a click.
 It's that simple.
 What's more, this partition management program provides other one-stop partition and disk management solutions for your Windows computer as listed below.